ChanWoo25/SuperPoint-SLAM/README.md

 **Authors:** [Chanwoo Lee](https://github.com/ChanWoo25)

 **Note** This is my personal project.
-SuperPoint-SLAM is a project implemented in order to analyze the slightly modified ORB-SLAM.
-ORB-SLAM's license is as below:
+SuperPoint-SLAM is a project to analyze the slightly modified ORB-SLAM by replacing ORB feature extractor with SuperPoint feature extractor.

+ORB-SLAM's license is as below

 # 1. License